AXIS Speed Monitor

 • Set up an MQTT broker and get the broker’s IP address, username and password.

-Learn more about MQTT and MQTT brokers in AXIS OS Portal.
+Learn more about MQTT and MQTT brokers in AXIS OS Knowledge Base.

 1. Set up the MQTT client in the web interface of the device where you have installed AXIS Speed Monitor: